-Prof. Nadia Ahmad will speak to environmental justice under USA law.
+Prof. Nadia Ahmad, who spoke to environmental justice under USA law.
 Nadia is an Associate Professor at Barry University School of Law.
 Her research explores the intersections of energy siting, the environment, and sustainable development and draws on international investment law and corporate social responsibility.
 She has published over 30 scholarly articles and book chapters.
 In 2016, she was recognised by the Orlando Business Journal as a 40 Under 40 honoree for her leadership and community involvement.
 Among her many other accolades, Nadia currently serves as Vice Chair of the ABA Section of Civil Rights and Social Justice’s Environmental Justice Committee, which was presented with the 2016-2017 ABA Committee Excellence Award, and the ABA Section of Environment, Energy, and Resources’ Superfund and Natural Resource Damages Litigation Committee.

-Dr Desmond D’Sa, a prominent environmental and human rights activist, will speak to struggles for environmental justice in South Africa, particularly in his role as co-ordinator of the South Durban Community Environmental Alliance.
+Dr Desmond D’Sa, a prominent environmental and human rights activist, who spoke to struggles for environmental justice in South Africa, particularly in his role as co-ordinator of the South Durban Community Environmental Alliance.
 For 25 years Desmond has been a watchdog snapping at the heels of errant companies, particularly major oil refineries who have polluted their way through decades of industrial expansion in the south of Durban, South Africa.
 Desmond has received the 2013 Diakonia Human Rights Award in light of his selfless and tireless commitment and contribution to environmental justice and human rights in Durban.
 He has also been honored the 2014 recipient of the very prestigious Goldman Environmental Prize Award and more recently with a doctorate from the Durban University of Technology, Health Sciences Department.

 25 Feb 2021